Hammish48/pyweek36/README.md

 Dark Matter

 ### assets
-all art and code where done by Hammish47 and Reactoimpact sound effects generated with https://sfxr.me/ music is space fighter loop by Kevin MacLeod https://incompetech.com/
+all art and code were done by Hammish47 and Reactoimpact sound effects generated with https://sfxr.me/ music is space fighter loop by Kevin MacLeod https://incompetech.com/